AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/token_contract.md

 These are functions that have private logic and will be executed on user devices to maintain privacy.
 The only data that is submitted to the network is a proof of correct execution, new data commitments and nullifiers, so users will not reveal which contract they are interacting with or which function they are executing.
 The only information that will be revealed publicly is that someone executed a private transaction on Aztec.

 - `transfer` enables an account to send tokens from their private balance to another account's private balance
-- `transfer_from` enables an account to send tokens from another account's private balance to another account's private balance
+- `transfer_in_private` enables an account to send tokens from another account's private balance to another account's private balance
 - `cancel_authwit` enables an account to cancel an authorization to spend tokens
 - `burn` enables tokens to be burned privately